Do you know what happens down at the crossroads?

 Here are five ways to observe differently:

-1. Learn for Life
+1. Learn for life

-2. Change Perspective
+2. Change perspective

-3. Free Your Mind
+3. Free your mind

-Many people think that creativity is something to schedule, like a staff meeting or a luncheon.
-While setting aside time for “brainstorming” and “thinking outside the box” can be helpful, you’re still perpetuating an illusion.
-The truth is, there is no box, and you have the ability to be creative at any moment.
 Allow yourself to recognize your own delusions and social constructs, and start questioning your assumptions at every opportunity.
 Better yet, reverse your assumptions and see where you end up.

 4. Travel

-One of the great benefits of online business is freedom from the tyranny of geography.
-And the more we see of the world and different cultures, the more our minds open up and see limitless connections and possibilities.
-One of the worst things we do to ourselves in terms of creativity is to stay within the realm of the familiar.
 So make it a point to get out, do new things, and travel to new places.
 You’ll have to check with your accountant to see if a trip to Prague counts as a business expense, but there’s no doubt it can seriously help your business.

 5. Listen

-Are you a talker or a listener?
-This is something I’ve really tried to work on, because I learn so much when I shut up and listen.
-Every person you meet has a perspective that differs from yours, and you can learn amazing things from simply listening.
 Just like the Medici family brought all sorts of different people together and sparked something phenomenal, you too can create a content renaissance by interacting with as many different people as possible.
-Don’t hang out with people who reflect your existing beliefs, hang out with people who challenge you.

 So, there’s five ways to find the intersection of ideas.
 And yet, I sense some are still unconvinced.